Moonlight and Magnolias

 Please familiarize yourself with our General Audition Guidelines before arriving.

 Audition forms can be downloaded here.

 Please prepare a contemporary comedic or contemporary dramatic monologue of two minutes max.
 Actors of all racial and social backgrounds are encouraged to audition.

-David O. Selznick (37) - Successful Hollywood film producer.
-Beginning to become obsessed with making the movie of teh book.
+David O. Selznick (29-38) - Successful Hollywood film producer.
+Beginning to become obsessed with making the movie of the book.
 Confident and sometimes bullish, but still wants to prove his worth in the job.
 A job he feels he is always one flop away from losing.

-Miss Poppenguhl (25 and up) - By no means a secondary part.
-It is her that provides much of the humor and her opening scene with Selznick sets the style and pace of the whole play.
+Miss Poppenguhl (22-35) - It is her that provides much of the humor and her opening scene with Selznick sets the style and pace of the whole play.
 Being close to, but outside of, the movie-making process she gives a more realistic view of the ridiculousness of it all.
 Very strong and dry sense of humor.

 Ben Hecht (35-50) - Writer of numerous Hollywood movies.
 Hecht never the less wants to prove he is more than a movie hack, that his work has intellectual and cultural worth like the less lucrative theatre work he left.
 He feels as well that his is one flop from going back to his old bottom-rung journalist job.